 Keep eggs in cartons – pointy side down

-Keep your chicken hatching eggs in cartons like these (or like this if you want a reuseable one) to keep them safe and clean, and be sure to store them with the pointed end down.
+Keep your chicken-hatching eggs in cartons like you get from the store (or like this if you want a reusable one) to keep them safe and clean.
+Be sure to store them with the pointed end down.
 This will protect the air sac and make sure the yolk stays where it should, which is critical for your chicken embryos to grow into chicks.

 Turn your eggs consistently

 This is to prevent the embryo from sticking to the internal membrane.
-Hens turn their eggs seveal gimes a day; you can do it 2-3, and just be sure to do it gently.
+Hens turn their eggs several times a day; you can do it 2-3, and just be sure to do it gently.